EffingKay/WDI_PROJECT_2/README.md

 ##Overview
 ![screen shot 2017-01-17 at 11 01 52](https://cloud.githubusercontent.com/assets/20258758/22019566/029df49a-dcac-11e6-9d79-ee4804962f57.png)

 The app I created is called **PRISON BREAK**.
 The original idea was to create an interactive map for the TV show Prison Break, however, I decided to create a map that show real prisons and train station, airports and police stations nearby.
 After you choose the prison and the destination - whether it is an airport or a train station, the map renders direction to get there.
-The app has added features of journey details - showing distance and duration of journey from prison to your chosen destination and user index, showing list of all other users that created a profile.
+The app has added features of journey details - showing distance and duration of journey from the prison to your chosen destination and user index, showing list of all other users that created a profile.

 ![screen shot 2017-01-17 at 12 03 34](https://cloud.githubusercontent.com/assets/20258758/22019847/1f2099a0-dcad-11e6-9f43-47f2f4bd3ee9.png)